grid-line

 Data suggests that spending is likely to continue as long as the global economy remains relatively stable.

-If you found our stats on American Christmas spending interesting, give our important shopping trends and important retail trends a go.
+If you found our stats on American Christmas spending interesting, give our important shopping trends and retail trends a go.